Qumulo/docs/administrator-guide/qumulo-core/shift-to-s3.md

 * **File Path Limit:** The length of a file path must be shorter than 1,024 characters, including the configured object folder prefix, excluding the local directory path.
 * **Hard Links:** Qumulo Core 3.2.3 (and higher) supports hard links, up to the maximum object size that S3 supports.
 * **Objects Under the Same Key:** Unless an object contains Qumulo-specific hash metadata that matches a file, any object that exists under the same key that a new relationship replicates _is overwritten_.
 To retain older versions of overwritten objects, enable versioning for your S3 bucket.
 For more information, see [Using versioning in S3 buckets](https://docs.aws.amazon.com/AmazonS3/latest/dev/ObjectVersioning.html) in the _Amazon Simple Storage Service User Guide_.
-* **Object Checksums:** All files replicated using S3 server-side integrity verification (during upload) use a SHA256 checksum stored in the replicated object's metadata.
+* **Object Checksums:** All files replicated by using S3 server-side integrity verification (during upload) use a SHA256 checksum stored in the replicated object's metadata.
 * **S3-Compatible Object Stores:** S3-compatible object stores aren't supported.
 Currently, Qumulo Shift-To supports replication only to Amazon S3.
 * **HTTP:** HTTP isn't supported.
 All Qumulo connections are encrypted using HTTPS and verify the S3 server's SSL certificate.
 * **Anonymous Access:** Anonymous access isn't supported.
 You must use valid AWS credentials.